NickVeles/dating/README.md

 - **Personal Dating Profile**: Interactive sections for interests, goals, personality, and more.
 - **Guide Blog**: Easily extensible blog system using MDX for dating and relationship articles.
 - **Accessibility**: Dyslexic-friendly font toggle, responsive design, and keyboard navigation.
-- **Custom UI Components**: Built with Radix UI primitives and Tailwind CSS for a consistent look.
+- **Custom UI Components**: Built with shadcn/ui and Tailwind CSS for a consistent look.
 - **Spotify Integration**: Displays currently playing or recently played tracks.
 - **Image Gallery**: Responsive, zoomable gallery for profile images.
 - **Contact & Social Links**: Quick access to Discord, Instagram, Twitter, LinkedIn, GitHub, and more.